 Open Evnt

-A modern data format for events.
+A modern data format for social events

 Most event data today is currently treated as an afterthought; it is often stored in simple, rigid, legacy formats that fail to capture the complexity and richness of real-world events.